-The transmission is enabled by setting the UTXEN enable bit (UxSTA<10>).
-The actual transmission will not occur until the UxTXREG register has been loaded with data and the Baud Rate Generator (UxBRG) has produced a shift clock (Figure 17-3).
-Normally, when the first transmission is started, the UxTSR register is empty, so a transfer to the UxTXREG register will result in an immediate transfer to UxTSR.
-Clearing the UTXEN bit during a transmission will cause the transmission to be aborted and will reset the transmitter.
+Transmission is enabled by setting the UTXEN enable bit (UxSTA<10>).
+The transmission does not occur until the UxTXREG register is loaded with data and the Baud Rate Generator (UxBRG) has produced a shift clock (Figure 17-3).
+Usually, when transmission is started, the UxTSR register is empty, because a transfer to the UxTXREG register results in an immediate transfer to UxTSR.
+Clearing the UTXEN bit during a transmission causes the transmission to be aborted and will reset the transmitter.
 As a result, the UxTX pin will revert to a high-impedance state.

-To select the 9-bit transmission, the PDSEL<1:0> bits (UxMODE<2:1>) should be set to '11' and the ninth bit should be written to the UTX8 bit (UxTXREG<8>).
-A word write should be performed to UxTXREG, so that all nine bits are written at the same time.
+To select 9-bit transmission, the PDSEL<1:0> bits (UxMODE<2:1>) should be set to '11' and the ninth bit should be written to the UTX8 bit (UxTXREG<8>).
+A word write should be performed to UxTXREG so that all nine bits are written simultaneously.

-Note: There is no parity in case of a 9-bit data transmission.
+Note: No parity in the case of a 9-bit data transmission.

 On a device reset, the UxTX pin is configured as an input; therefore, the state of the UxTX pin is undefined.
-When the UART module is enabled, the transmit pin is driven high.
-It remains in this state until data is written to the transmit buffer (UxTXREG).
+When the UART module is enabled, the transmit pin is driven high and it remains in this state until data is written to the transmit buffer (UxTXREG).
 The transmit pin is driven low as soon as the first data is written to the UxTXREG register.
 To ensure the Start bit detection, it is recommended to have a delay between enabling the UARTx (UARTEN = 1) and initiating the first transmission.
 The delay is baud rate dependent and should be equal to or longer than the time it takes to transmit one data bit.